mohammed1916/ui-app/README.md

 # TalentPy Assignments

-This repository contains the solutions to the assignments mentioned in [TalentPy Website](http://talent-ui.herokuapp.com/),\
+This repository contains the solutions to the assignments from `TalentPy program`,\
-which were given after each session from the `TalentPy program`.
+which were given after each session.

 ## Running the program